leonarrrrrd/leonarrrrrd/README.md

 ### 🌿 hey there :)
 i'm leonard,<br>i study 🪨 _geology_ and 🏺 _archaeology_ and enjoy using my coding skills to work on environmental issues!

-i currently work on an environmental monitoring & conservation tool called _marsilea_ ☘️
+i currently work on an environmental monitoring & conservation tool called _marsilea_ ☘️ (and a whole lot of side projects...)